Where are the whales this week?

 A tightly knit network of experienced observers who live according to the rhythm of the St. Lawrence throughout the year.
 On the waves or on shore, they scan the horizon with passion and patience, watching for the slightest spout.
 It is thanks to their sharp eyes and living words that we are able to write News from Afield week in and week out.
 A big thank you to all of our precious collaborators!

 Here is the map of observations reported this week.
 It gives an idea of the presence of whales and does not at all represent the actual distribution of whales in the St. Lawrence.
 Use it for fun!
-To read the chronicle of the observations associated with the map, click here: First Dolphins of the Year and a Great-Grandmother.
+To read the chronicle of the observations associated with the map, click here: Summer Not Quite Over for the Whales

 Click on the whale or the seal icon to find out more about the corresponding observation (specie, number of individuals, info, pictures).
 To enlarge the map, click on the top right corner icon.

 To see the list of the observations, click on the top left corner.